-NINTH GRADE SAT 2 WORLD HISTORY H
+UP - WORLD HISTORY H

 This International Studies and Business University Program core course prepares students with an understanding of global history through the use of basic historical reading, writing, and research techniques.
 Students will investigate historical topics and prepare multimedia presentations.
 All historical fields: political, diplomatic, intellectual, cultural, economic, and social are covered.
-Students will participate in learning assessment activities that will prepare them for the required College Board SAT II World History Examination.

-CRITICAL GLOBAL ISSUES H
+UP - CRITICAL GLOBAL ISSUES H